Stay up to date with notifications from The Independent

 Inevitably, it strained Tom and Harriet’s relationship.
 There were no “hard signs” that you might expect from seeing this type of crime play out on TV or in films, they explain.

-Pritchard explains that, often, eventually kids are threatened with violence coming back into the family home if they don’t comply.
-By then Ben was disappearing to work in a “cuckoo’d property” – a flat that the gang had taken over from a vulnerable person in order to sell, supply or store drugs.
-Harrowingly, they would often drop Ben off there, unaware of the danger he was in once inside.
+Pritchard explains that, often, kids will be threatened – they are told that, if they don’t comply with the demands of the gang, their family will be at risk of violence.
+By this point, Ben was disappearing to work in a “cuckoo’d property” – a flat, perhaps belonging to a vulnerable person, that the gang had taken over to use for selling, supplying or storing drugs.
+Harrowingly, Tom and Harriet would sometimes drop him off there, unaware of the danger he was in once inside.

 Things started to unravel when Ben was eventually arrested and searched in the family home, where they found his burner phone full of county lines contacts.
-Social workers got involved and Harriet and Tom accessed life-saving information and support from charity Ivisons Trust (what was then called PACE – Parents Against Child Exploitation).
-When Ben was 16, he was facing jail.
-Things came to a head.
+Social workers got involved, and Harriet and Tom accessed lifesaving information and support from charity the Ivison Trust (which was then called Pace – Parents Against Child Exploitation).

 As many as 27,000 children are thought to be at risk of exploitation by criminal gangs